 For the average female typically androgenetic alopecia, or female pattern loss, would not happen until you are of the age 35.
-But when you have PCOS you end up changing the normal levels of estrogen and testosterone production in your body because PCOS consequently leads to higher testosterone and then lower natural estrogen.
+But when you have PCOS you end up changing the normal levels of sex hormones production in your body because PCOS consequently leads to higher male sex hormone levels and then lower natural estrogen.

-When that happens you end up seeing an out- of- balance ratio which normally would be about 8 to 1 estrogen to testosterone in your bloodstream and that is what normally gives you this very high level of estrogen protection against testosterone and DHT.
+When that happens you end up seeing an out- of- balance ratio which normally would be about 8 to 1 estrogen to male sex hormone in your bloodstream and that is what normally gives you this very high level of estrogen protection against the male sex hormone and DHT.

 However, PCOS’s exact cause isn’t clear yet but, it’s also genetically common in families.
 And while it’s not curable, it can be treated.